10up/maps-block-apple/CONTRIBUTING.md

 4. Props: update `CREDITS.md` with any new contributors, confirm maintainers are accurate.
 5. Translations: Update the `.pot` file by running `npm run makepot`.
 6. New files: Check to be sure any new files/paths that are unnecessary in the production version are included in `.distignore`.
-7. Readme updates: Make any other readme changes as necessary. `CHANGELOG.md` and `README.md` are geared toward GitHub and `readme.txt` contains WordPress.org-specific content.
+7. Readme updates: Make any other readme changes as necessary. `README.md` is geared toward GitHub and `readme.txt` contains WordPress.org-specific content.
 The two are slightly different.
 8. Merge: Make a non-fast-forward merge from your release branch to `develop` (or merge the pull request), then do the same for `develop` into `master` (`git checkout master && git merge --no-ff develop`). `master` contains the stable development version.
 9. Push: Push your `master` branch to GitHub (e.g. `git push origin master`).
 10. [Wait for build](https://xkcd.com/303/): Head to the [Actions](/actions) tab in the repo and wait for it to finish if it hasn't already.
 If it doesn't succeed, figure out why and start over.